AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-data-rechecks.md

 * An auditing process that runs as part of the update will flag columns to be rechecked.
 Note that the auditor relies on a sampling process and the changing columns may not be caught immediately.
 * You can set them yourself by selecting the checkbox next to the column in the Data Warehouse manager, clicking **Set Recheck Frequency**, and choosing an appropriate time interval for when we should check for changes.
-* A member of the Magento BI Data Warehouse team can manually mark the columns for rechecking in your Data Warehouse.
+* A member of the MBI Data Warehouse team can manually mark the columns for rechecking in your Data Warehouse.
 If you\'re aware of changeable columns, contact the team to request that rechecks are set.
 Please include a list of columns, along with frequency, with your request.

 ## Recheck frequencies {#frequency}